shamik05/10-OOP-Template-Engine/README.md

 # Homework-10-OOP-Template-Engine-Employee-Summary
 ![GitHub License](https://img.shields.io/badge/License-None-blue)
 ## Description
-A CLI application that generates employee cards using node.
+A CLI application that generates a roster of employee cards.
+Currently, it builds a roster of one manager and indefinite number of engineers and interns using user prompts.
+The backend has a focus on object oriented programming to create an assortment of subclasses extending from the main employee class.
+Cards can easily be modified to adjust roles and fields for each employee.
+It was built on node using inquirer and the filesystem modules.
 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)